amzn/selling-partner-api-docs/guides/en-US/use-case-guides/notifications-api-use-case-guide/notifications-use-case-guide-v1.md

 ```
 ## FBA_OUTBOUND_SHIPMENT_STATUS

 The FBA_OUTBOUND_SHIPMENT_STATUS notification is sent whenever Amazon creates or cancels a Fulfillment by Amazon shipment for a seller.
+This notification is only for FBA Onsite shipments.
+This notification is available only in the Brazil marketplace.

 ### FBAOutboundShipmentStatusNotification